 As for the climbing of Misch itself, snow in the gullies might be a good thing because it will cover all that loose rock.
 But snow in the gullies amplifies the seriousness of the lack of run out.

-When would I not climb Mt.
+climb Mt.
 Misch?
 I would not climb Misch if there’s any chance of rain for the approach from Green Mountain or if it will have been raining.
 All those open slopes: if their treacherousness doesn’t get you, your feet will at least be soaked from all the moisture sloughing off onto your pant legs.
 Gore-Tex rain pants come highly recommended!

 Mountain ConditionsLocalized Mountain Forecast